FuelLabs/fuel-bridge/docs/ARCHITECTURE.md

 The [Message Portal](../packages/solidity-contracts/contracts/fuelchain/FuelMessagePortal.sol) contains a `sendMessage` function that can be called by any entity on the L1 blockchain.
 This function will emit an event `MessageSent` to be picked up by Fuel 's sequencers, optionally containing an ETH value that will be depositted in the contract, and a data payload.
 The sequencers will include said message in the following blocks of the L2 blockchain, by adding an UTXO that reflects the original message.
 Messages will be reflected in the block header 's inbox.

 The `MessageSent` event emitted on the Ethereum chain and its counterpart UTXO `MessageCoin` on the Fuel chain hold, among other fields, a `value` (amount of ETH that is deposited), a payload `data` and an ID `recipient` that can spend this message in the L2.

+A summarized user journey can be described as follows:

+- An EVM address (EOA or smart contract) calls `sendMessage` in the `FuelMessagePortal`.
+This message might have attached some ETH.
+An event containing the `recipient` of the message in the L2, the attached `value` and a `data` payload will be emitted in this call
+- Fuel sequencers will listen for these events and include them as an UTXO during block generation in the L2.
+- The recipient will be able to make use of the UTXO as part of the normal L2 activities.

 The following figure contains a view of all the components involved in the L1 outgoing messages